 Know How to BBQ Ribs the Easy Way

-1. Oven Baked barbecue Ribs
+1. Oven Baked Barbecue Ribs

-4 lbs pork ribs, 3⁄4 cup light brown sugar, 1 teaspoon hickory smoke salt, 1⁄2 teaspoon ground red pepper (optional), 2 cups of your favorite barbecue sauce, 1 tablespoon paprika and 1 tablespoon garlic powder.
+4 lbs pork ribs, 3⁄4 cup light brown sugar, 1 teaspoon hickory smoke salt, 1⁄2 teaspoon ground red pepper (optional), 2 cups of your favorite barbecue sauce, 1 tablespoon paprika, and 1 tablespoon garlic powder.

 Preheat oven to 300 degrees F. Mix spices and sugar to make a rub.
-Then apply the rub on all the sides of the rib.
-With the shiny side out place the ribs on two layers of foil.
+Then, apply the rub on all the sides of the rib.
+With the shiny side out, place the ribs on two layers of foil.
 Cover the ribs with two more layers of foil and seal the edges of the foil.

-Put it on the baking sheet and bake for two to 2 1/2 hours or until the meat from the ends of the bone starts to shrink.
+Place on the baking sheet and bake for two to 2 1/2 hours or until the meat from the ends of the bone starts to shrink.

-Brush some sauce and broil for a minute or two until the sauce bubbles.
+Brush on some sauce and broil for a minute or two until the sauce bubbles.
 Turn the ribs and repeat the process.
 You can also grill the ribs instead of broiling.

 2. Grilled Baby Back Ribs

-The main concern about grilling ribs is how long to cook ribs on the grill to get juicy meat.
+The main concern about grilling ribs is how long to cook the ribs on the grill to get juicy meat.
 You should cook the ribs for an hour on low heat.
 Try out this recipe to get lip-smacking BBQ ribs.

-1 tablespoon ground cumin, 1 tablespoon chili powder, 1 tablespoon paprika, Salt and pepper to taste, 3 pounds baby back pork ribs and 1 cup barbecue sauce.
+1 tablespoon ground cumin, 1 tablespoon chili powder, 1 tablespoon paprika, salt and pepper to taste, 3 pounds baby back pork ribs, and 1 cup barbecue sauce.

 Preheat a gas grill.
 You can also arrange charcoal briquettes on one side of the barbecue.
 Lightly oil the grate.
 Mix together paprika, salt, cumin, chili powder, and pepper.

 Apply the rub on all the sides of the rib.
-On a lower rack place aluminum foil to capture the drippings.
+On a lower rack, place aluminum foil to capture the drippings.
 Place the ribs on the top rack of the grill.
 Reduce the heat and close the lid.

 Do not open it until one hour.
 Brush some barbecue sauce on the ribs, and grill for more five minutes.